Welcome! I am a PhD student at Queen Mary University of London (QMUL).

 You can find my CV here.

-A Few Good Masks: Evidence from Mask Manufacturing in Rwanda during the COVID-19 Pandemic Paper | Development Impact blog post on exposure designs | Development Impact paper blog | World Bank Working Paper Version
+A Few Good Masks: Mask Manufacturing and Supply Networks in Rwanda during the COVID-19 pandemic Paper | Pre-proof | Development Impact blog post on exposure designs | Development Impact paper blog | World Bank Working Paper Version

 with D. Mukama, F. Kondylis, J. Loeser

-Conditionally Accepted, Journal of Development Economics
+Accepted, Journal of Development Economics

 Work in Progress